5 Signs of AC Evaporator Coil Leak and How to Fix It

 This is some text inside of a div block.

 Evaporator coils are essential parts of your air conditioning system that are responsible for cooling the air as refrigerant passes through these coils.
-When there's a leaking evaporator coil in your unit, then your cooling system cannot adequately keep your room to the desired temperature.

 There are a couple of obvious signs of evaporator coil leaks, but some symptoms may have different causes, so it is always best to seek the expertise of a licensed HVAC technician to find out the underlying problem of your air conditioner.